-Should suburbs help finance the core public services of their central city?
-Three arguments have been offered for suburban fiscal assistance to their central city.
-First, the central city provides public services which benefit suburban residents.
-Second, the central city may provide redistributive services to low income central city residents which benefit suburbanites with redistributive preferences for such transfers.
-Again, for efficiency, suburbanites should contribute towards such services in proportion to the benefits they enjoy.
-Third, the central city private economy may be an efficient production center because of agglomeration economies (increasing returns) in the production of goods and services consumed by suburban residents.
-Distributive (e.g., rent-seeking) city finances may undermine those economies by driving businesses or residents from the city.
-Suburbanites may wish to contribute towards paying for the costs of such fiscal redistributions if those contributions reduce firm and resident exit and thereby protect central city agglomeration economies.
-We study the effects of suburban transfers in a structural model of a metropolitan economy that is consistent with the last of these explanations and with the stylized facts from the city-suburban interdependence literature.
+In this paper, we study the question whether suburbs should help finance the core public services of their central cities.
+We review three arguments that have been offered in favor of suburbs' fiscal assistance to their central cities.
+First, the central city provides public services that benefit suburban residents.
+Second, the central city may provide redistributive services to low-income central city residents that benefit suburbanites with redistributive preferences for such transfers.
+For efficiency, suburbanites should contribute toward such services in proportion to the benefits they enjoy.
+Third, the central city's private economy may be an efficient production center because of agglomeration economies, that is, increasing returns, in the production of goods and services consumed by suburban residents.
+Distributive city finances-for example, rent-seeking-may undermine those economies by driving businesses or residents from the city.
+Suburbanites may wish to contribute toward the costs of such fiscal redistribution if those contributions reduce the number of firms and residents leaving.
+We examine the effects of suburban transfers in a structural model of a metropolitan economy that is consistent with the last of these explanations and with the city-suburban interdependence literature.